What is atopic dermatitis?

 Too much rubbing and scratching can tear the skin and lead to infection.

-The symptoms of atopic dermatitis may seem like other skin conditions.
+Many of these symptoms may be caused by other skin conditions.
 Always talk with your healthcare provider for a diagnosis.

 How is atopic dermatitis diagnosed?

 Your healthcare provider will ask about your health history and if you have allergies or asthma.
-He or she will also ask about any family history of dermatitis, allergies, or asthma.
+They will also ask about any family history of dermatitis, allergies, or asthma.

 A healthcare provider can often make a diagnosis by examining your skin.
 You may also have a patch test.
 This is a test to find allergies.
 Small amounts of allergens are placed on the skin.
 Then the skin is watched for a response.
 A skin biopsy may also be done to rule out other causes of the rash.